Preventative Care: Low Employee Morale

 With the chilly weather kicking in, it’s important to watch your health.
 Kids are back in school and germ sharing is on the rise!
 In fact, one out of four adults get sick with the flu or a cold every year.
 But rather than stay home and recover, many of these individuals continue to go to work.
 Statistics by NPR shows that “half of restaurant workers and more than half of workers in medical jobs say they still go to work…when they have a cold or flu.”

 Just like people, companies can also suffer from depleting health.
 The sickness that affects companies is low employee morale.
-Low employee morale is infectious and has to ability to spread quickly among a population.
+Low employee morale is infectious and has the ability to spread quickly throughout a team or organization.
 As we covered in our previous blogs about eNPS, when employee morale is low, there is a decrease in productivity.
 This in turn affects the quality of products or services, which reduces customer loyalty and a company’s ability to attract and retain talent.

 Thankfully, though, there are things companies can do to better their health and prevent low employee morale from spreading.